tgra/Linked-Art-Exhibition-Browser-version-October-2022-b/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This repository contains code to create a static website for exhibition data, using Linked Art JSON-LD and next.js.